prometheus/client_python/README.md

     multiprocess.mark_process_dead(worker.pid)
 ```

+**4. Metrics tuning (Gauge)**:

+When `Gauge` metrics are used, additional tuning needs to be performed.
-Second of, metrics instrumentation.
-Gauges have several modes they can run in,
-which can be selected with the `multiprocess_mode` parameter.
+Gauges have several modes they can run in, which can be selected with the `multiprocess_mode` parameter.

 - 'all': Default.
 Return a timeseries per process alive or dead.
 - 'liveall': Return a timeseries per process that is still alive.